 Store the cantucci in an airtight container at room temperature for 5-7 days.

-Almond cantucci with peeled almonds are traditionally served dipped in Vin Santo, but they are also excellent with coffee or hot milk.
+Almond cantucci made with shelled almonds are traditionally served soaked in Vin Santo, but they are also great with coffee or hot milk.

 Italia, Toscana